thephpleague/csv/README.md

 [fopen]: http://php.net/manual/en/function.fopen.php

-Once your object is created you can optionally set the CSV delimiter, enclosure and/or escape characters as well as the file `SplFileObject` flags and the CSV encoding charset.
+Once your object is created you can optionally set:

+* the CSV delimiter, enclosure and/or escape characters;
+* the object `SplFileObject` flags;
+* the CSV encoding charset if the CSV is not in `UTF-8`;

 ```php
 $reader = new Reader('/path/to/your/csv/file.csv');